Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## ManagedIntegrationRuntimeTypeProperties
 ### Properties
 * **computeProperties**: [IntegrationRuntimeComputeProperties](#integrationruntimecomputeproperties): The compute resource properties for managed integration runtime.
+* **customerVirtualNetwork**: [IntegrationRuntimeCustomerVirtualNetwork](#integrationruntimecustomervirtualnetwork): The definition and properties of virtual network to which Azure-SSIS integration runtime will join.
 * **ssisProperties**: [IntegrationRuntimeSsisProperties](#integrationruntimessisproperties): SSIS properties for managed integration runtime.

 ## IntegrationRuntimeComputeProperties